Debt Consolidation

 Debt Consolidation Using a Credit Card

 Credit cards often offer attractive promotions, but these come with strict terms and conditions, especially when debt is being consolidated.
 Credit card debts can be paid off with a new credit card (consolidating credit card debt onto one credit card), but it often doesn’t work out as planned.
-Even if the new card has a low interest rate to consolidate other debt, that low rate often won’t apply to any new purchases you make.
+Even if the new card has a low interest rate for debt consolidation, that low rate often won’t apply to any new purchases you make.
 Also, if you haven’t paid off the balance transfer amount by the time the promotional rate expires, you could be saddled with hefty payments.

 However, one advantage of a balance transfer is flexibility: you can aggressively tackle and consolidate credit card debt, but in an emergency, you can also temporarily fall back to making minimum payments.